-Did I tell you how I wrote a bunch of different topics on sticky notes about aspects of life I would like to explore, threw them in a gift bag, and now I pick them out one by one raffle style and I write blog posts based on them?
+Did I tell you about the time I wrote a bunch of different topics on sticky notes about aspects of life I would like to explore, threw them in a gift bag to be picked out one by one at random for me to blog about?

-This ‘Sticky Note Inspiration’ category is meant to spark a thought in you, not to tell you how to live your life.
-Again, I don’t write as an expert, I write from what I know and what research I have done [where applicable].
+This ‘Sticky Notes Series’ category is meant to spark a thought in you for you to explore with regards to how it relates to your life, not to tell you how to live your life.
+Again, I don’t write as an expert, I write from what I know and what other great thinkers have to say.

-As iron sharpens iron, it is my hope that we can start a conversation.
+As iron sharpens iron, it is my hope that we can start a conversation, even an imaginary one 😀

 Post publishing thoughts: You know what’s sexier than sharing?
 Feedback.
 A shout out to Eunice who told me though she saw the logic of this piece, she did not agree with it on the basis that sometimes you have to go the extra mile with some people, regardless.